 Dennis Stanton Avery and Sally Tsui Wong-Avery Director of Research, Department of Applied Mathematics and Theoretical Physics, University of Cambridge

 In 1963, Hawking contracted motor neurone disease and was given two years to live.
 Yet he went on to Cambridge to become a brilliant researcher and Professorial Fellow at Gonville and Caius College.
 From 1979 to 2009 he held the post of Lucasian Professor at Cambridge, the chair held by Isaac Newton in 1663.
-Professor Hawking has over a dozen honorary degrees and was awarded the CBE in 1982.
-He is a fellow of the Royal Society and a member of the US National Academy of Science.
+Professor Hawking had over a dozen honorary degrees and was awarded the CBE in 1982.
+He was a fellow of the Royal Society and member of the US National Academy of Science.
 Stephen Hawking is regarded as one of the most brilliant theoretical physicists since Einstein.
+Dr. Hawking died on March 14, 2018.
+The BHI was very fortunate to have him come and see the beginnings of the Initiative.